-We are not in a position to answer this.
 We note the need for socially rented homes and consider the 33% requirement to be positive, justified, effective and consistent.
 Their delivery will be assisted by transparent viability assessments.
-Norwich City Council agreed in a motion in September 2017 that independent scrutiny of viability assessments should be a normal requirement, to help secure the delivery of affordable housing
+Norwich City Council agreed in a motion in September 2017 that independent scrutiny of viability assessments should be a normal requirement, to help secure the delivery of affordable housing.